sevresbabylone/advent-of-code-2020/challenges/10-adaptor-array/README.md

 Find a chain that uses all of your adapters to connect the charging outlet to your device's built-in adapter and count the joltage differences between the charging outlet, the adapters, and your device.
 What is the number of 1-jolt differences multiplied by the number of 3-jolt differences?

 # Approach

+Started with the assumption that the question required a way of finding all paths from outlet to device, therefore used BFS in an unweighted directed acyclic graph where each adaptor is represented by a vertex.
+Unfortunately (as the question hinted), while it works for smaller arrays, the number of paths starts to exponentially increase as the array size increases.

+After checking out what other people had done, I followed the solution [here](https://www.reddit.com/r/adventofcode/comments/ka8z8x/2020_day_10_solutions/gfcxuxf?utm_source=share&utm_medium=web2x&context=3)